tymyrddin/red-reverse/source/docs/binary/elf.md

 #define EI_ABIVERSION	8		/* ABI version */
 ```

 The `EI_ABIVERSION` byte denotes the specific version of the ABI indicated in the `EI_OSABI` byte that the binary targets.
-You’ll usually see this set to zero because it’s not necessary to specify any version information when the default EI_OSABI is used.
+You'll usually see this set to zero because it's not necessary to specify any version information when the default EI_OSABI is used.

 ```text
 #define EI_PAD		9		/* Byte index of padding bytes */